FAQs

 4. Why consult Dr Louisa about perimenopause?

-Consulting me about perimenopause is invaluable because of my extensive experience and deep understanding of female health.
-I specialise in recognising the complex symptoms of perimenopause, many of which are often dismissed or misunderstood.
-I offer personalised care that includes lifestyle advice, nutritional support, and exercise recommendations to help manage symptoms and improve overall well-being during perimenopause.
-Additionally, my ability to prescribe medications enables me to offer comprehensive treatment plans that are tailored to your specific needs.
+Consulting Louisa about perimenopause is invaluable because of her extensive experience and deep understanding of female health.
+Louisa specialises in recognising the complex symptoms of perimenopause, many of which are often dismissed or misunderstood.
+She offers personalised care that includes lifestyle advice, nutritional support, and exercise recommendations to help manage symptoms and improve overall well-being during perimenopause.
+Additionally, her ability to prescribe medications enables her to offer comprehensive treatment plans that are tailored to your specific needs.

 5. Can exercise help with perimenopause symptoms?